AI-medical-diagnosis-team-of-JNU/SPEMFSL-Diagnosis-COVID-19/README.md

 https://www.who.int/health-topics/severe-acute-respiratory-syndrome#tab=tab_1   WHO

 The senior radiologist selected and processed images and radiology reports, and our radiologist is continuously processing and uploading images, radiology reports.

+### data_process.py:
+This code is used to construct N-way K-shot tasks.

+### model.py:
+This code is the proposed model.

+### train.py:
+This code is the proposed train strategy.